Ziphil/ZpdicOnlineNova/client/document/en/other/privacy.md

 ### reCAPTCHA
 This application uses reCAPTCHA v3 provided by Google in order to enhance security.
-This allows Google to collect information about the user, such as the IP address.
+It allows Google to collect information about the user, such as the IP address.
 This data collection is subject to the Google's [Privacy Policy](https://policies.google.com/privacy) and [Terms of Services](https://policies.google.com/terms).

-This reCAPTCHA is used to determine whether the visitor of this application is a human or a robot, and to protect this application and its users from malicious spam.
+This reCAPTCHA is used to determine whether the visitor of this application is a human or a robot and to protect this application and its users from malicious spams.
 This application does not use any information collected by reCAPTCHA and Google.

 ## Management of personal information